satyakiran29/Wallpaper_server/README.md

-# How to Upload wallpapers in Gwalls

-Gwalls App Link - Coming soon

 # Gwalls
 Gwalls fetch wallpaper data from a JSON file.

+Gwalls App Link - Coming soon

+# How to Upload wallpapers in Gwalls
+ |